bruceythegoosey/Acer-C720-Hackintosh/README.md

 | VoodooI2CAtmelMXT | VoodooI2C Satalite for ATMEL Touchscreen |
 | VoodooPS2Controller | Remove VoodooPS2Mouse and VoodooPS2Trackpad Plugins |

 Note: Need a project?
-The original Cypress driver needs ported from original VoodooI2C to a Satalite.
+The original Cypress driver from CoolStar needs ported from original VoodooI2C to a Voodoo Satalite.